vantmet/vantmet.github.io/_drafts/VCP_Foundation_Objective_1.1:_Identify_vSphere_Architecture_and_Solutions.md

 | Essentials Advanced                        	| Essentials Std adds vMotion, HA, DP, vShield endpoint, vSphere replication.                                                                                                                                                              	|
 | ESXi Hypervisor Free                       	| Basic Hypervisor.
 No central management.
 No advanced features.                                                                                                                                                                           	|

+These editions break down into five basic categories:

+1. The hypervisor - not really a vSphere eidition at all, and unable to connect to vCenter server.
+Included for completness.
+2. Essentials - A reduced feature set, only usable on up to three hosts, designed for the SMB.
+Upgrade capacity is limited.
+3. ROBO (Remote Office/Branch Office) - Designed to add hosts in remote locations to an existing vSphere installation.
+4. vSphere - The baseline for medium to large enterprise.
+A nice upgrade path from fewer to more features by licensing.
+Most additional products assume this as a base.
+Most documentation assumes this edition set.
+5. vSphere with Operations Management - Basically a way to purchase vSphere along with the vRealise suit to gain orchistration, insight and automation.